JeffersonLab/prad2_decoder/README.md

 This is a decoder to decode the data files written in evio format.

 It is adjusted to adapt the Hall B DAQ system and data format.

-Currently, the FADC250 is the only module included in the decoder.
+Currently, the JLab FADC250 is the only module included in the decoder.

 To run it
 ```